top of page

 • Cub Scouts Ages 5-10: At this early age, the change is not noticed.
 Since Cub Scouts includes parent's/sibling, all scouts sleep with their families.
 At 633, we have had a girls program for years and integrated them via shared events.
 Essentially, we proved the model before BSA made the switch.
 In addition to larger stronger dens, we have also found stronger family support for both the individual scouts involved as well as the overall program!

 • Boy Scouts Ages 11-18: The program for boys will experienced NO changes.
 At the 633 family of scouting, we highly believe that at tween/teen ages boys and girls mature and develop at different ages and in different ways.
 As such, they each need to explore their worlds among their own.
 The Boy Scouts of America shares this view.
 Far more segmented than the cub scout program, the Girls have to belong to their own Girls Troop.
-What this translate to is ScoutsBSA - Girls troop meetings are their own, their leaders are their own, and their campouts will be their own.
-In fact, the Girls troop chartered as Troop 1633 to maintain their own identity within the larger 633 family of scouting.
+As we continue to grow the girls program, our hope is to have a completly seperate program however in these early years, the girls act as their own patrol at the larger troop meetings.
+What this translate to is ScoutsBSA - Girls have the ability to direct their own program while takeing advantage of unique boys program requirements or events.
+In such cases, sleeping arrangements always are separate and monitored by female adult leaders.

 A: While we are confident that our youth leadership will take him under their wing and make him feel welcome and comfortable, the adult leadership will ensure your son is able to overcome any fears.
 We have many successful stories we can share with you!
 Also, we welcome parents to come along on any and all our trips until we all feel they are ready.
 We simply ask that such parents take a step back as a parent and let the leaders lead.
 Your presence will go a long way and if your young scout is in need, they are welcome to seek your company.